 Chinese citizens were pleasantly surprised to see that I, a young American woman, could not only speak Chinese, but could read as well.
 This made buying items, signing up for cell phone plans, and communicating with Chinese associates, landlords, and friends infinitely easier and faster.
 I highly recommend that each person who is learning Chinese learns to write at least 100 basic characters, and learns to recognize a few hundred more.

-How to Learn to Speak Chinese Quickly
+Best Way to Learn Chinese

 Some people need to learn to speak Chinese quickly for an impending move to China.